 During the summer, Keck Graduate Institute offers a limited number of unpaid internship opportunities to exceptionally motivated and academically strong high school students to gain hands on research experience, and learn about the pursuit of a science or engineering related college education and professional career.
-This internship program runs in parallel with our Summer Undergraduate Research program.
+This internship program runs in parallel with our Summer Undergraduate Research Experience (SURE program.
 High school students work under the supervision of a KGI faculty mentor, initially shadow undergraduate students and other researchers at KGI, and are then able to engage in a small, well-defined research project matched to their skills and knowledge.
-High school students further are able to participate in REU program activities such as seminars, workshops, and field trips.
+High school students further are able to participate in SURE program activities such as seminars and workshops.

 - The number of positions is limited, depending on availability of faculty mentors plus approval by the Dean

-- Students have to be age 16 or older to qualify for this program
+- Students have to be age 16 or older at the time of program start to qualify for this program

 How to Apply